An image to illustrate the Diploma of Higher Education Open

 Choose from this list of Stage 1 option modules60

-Having completed Stage 1, you may have formed some ideas about the direction you want to follow – if so, you can start to focus on one or two subject areas and explore some of the topics you will have encountered at Stage 1 in more depth.
+By completing Stage 1, you may have some ideas about the direction you want to follow – if so, you can focus on one or two subject areas and explore some of the topics you encounter at Stage 1 in more depth.
 Equally, you can continue to be inspired by different subjects, especially if you have previous knowledge or experience.
-Either way, after you've completed the 120 credits of study required for Stage 2, you’ll have essential analytical and critical thinking skills, and key transferable skills that are highly valued in the workplace.
-You’ll also be well prepared for further study should you decide to aim for a degree.
+Either way, after completing this stage, you’ll have essential analytical and critical thinking skills, and key transferable skills that are highly valued in the workplace.
+You’ll also be well prepared for further study should you decide to progress to a degree.

 All Stage 2 modules